Winter Driving Safety Planning

 Review policies and procedures with employees.
 Make sure your guidelines cover everyone who drives for work — full time and part time workers, and those who only drive for work occasionally.
 Also, make sure your guidelines cover all vehicles — company-owned as well as personal vehicles that employees use on the job.

-Dispatching drivers in winter requires a different approach than at other times of the year.
+Assigning drivers in winter requires a different approach than at other times of the year.
 The safest trip is one that never happens.
-So review the driving employees typically do.
+So review the driving employees typically do during the winter.
 Is it all essential?
 Can you use technology or adjust schedules to reduce the need for driving?

 Vehicles should be winter-ready before the snow falls, rains start, or temperatures drop.
 Look at the last few years to see when winter conditions usually hit your area.
 Create a schedule to winterize vehicles 3 to 4 weeks before this date.